 The Company generates its revenues from the sale of desalinated water pursuant to a Water Purchase Agreement (WPA) with the Oman Power and Water Procurement Company (OPWP).
-The desalinated water from the Plant is fully contracted to OPWP to meet the growing water demand of the Main Interconnected Zone (Northern Region of Oman) during the term of the WPA.
-The contracted water capacity of the Plant represents approximately 14% of the total contracted capacity in the Main Interconnected Zone in accordance with OPWP's 7-year statement (2019-2025).
+The desalinated water from the Plant is fully contracted to OPWP to meet the growing water demand of the Muscat Zone during the term of the WPA.
+The contracted water capacity of the Plant represents approximately 24% of the total contracted capacity in the Muscat Zone in accordance with OPWP's 7-year statement (2021-2027).

 The potable water is delivered to the Oman Water and Wastewater Services Company (OWWSC) reservoirs located adjacent to the Plant.

-Electricity is supplied to the Plant by Muscat Electricity Distribution Company (MEDC) pursuant to an Electricity Supply Agreement (ESA).
-The Company as System User, has entered into the Electricity Connection Agreement (ECA) with Oman Electricity Transmission Company (OETC) to secure connection to the Transmission System over the contracted WPA period.
+Distribution Company (MEDC) pursuant to an Electricity Supply Agreement (ESA).
+The Company as System User has entered into the Electricity Connection Agreement (ECA) with Oman Electricity Transmission Company (OETC) to secure connection to the Transmission System over the contracted WPA period.